-The superovulation phase heavily influences the success and cost-effectiveness of assisted reproductive technology (ART).
-Previous studies have shown that using the clinical decision support tool Opt-IVF for hormone dosing can increase the number of high-quality embryos, reduce hormone dosages, and minimize the need for ultrasound testing.
+The superovulation phase plays a crucial role in determining the success and cost-effectiveness of assisted reproductive technology (ART).
+Previous research has indicated that the clinical decision support tool Opt-IVF can optimize hormone dosing, leading to more high-quality embryos, reduced hormone requirements, and fewer ultrasound tests.

-It was observed that the Opt-IVF group required significantly lower cumulative gonadotropin doses than the control group.
-Additionally, the Opt-IVF group produced 20% more total embryos and 50% more high-quality embryos.
-Although overall clinical pregnancy rates, including canceled cycles, were higher in the control group (35% vs. 45%), the Opt-IVF group showed significantly higher pregnancy rates among older patients and poor responders.
+Women in the Opt-IVF group required significantly lower cumulative gonadotropin doses and produced 20% more total embryos and 50% more high-quality embryos than those in the control group.
+Although the overall clinical pregnancy rate (including canceled cycles) was higher in the control group (45% vs. 35%), Opt-IVF demonstrated a marked advantage among older patients and poor responders.

 Source: Diwekar U, Joag S, Patel N, et al. Indian Obstetrics and Gynaecology.
 2024 Jul 23;14(2).